Hijabophobia: Brands

 In 2019, Decathlon, a French sportswear brand, made the decision to not sell hijab sportswear in France, following opposition to the clothing line from figures such as health minister Agnes Buzyn, who voiced her distaste for the garment on a radio show.

 Sports

 Hijabophobia has led female athletes to be ineligible in sporting events due to wearing a hijab.
-One example is FIFA's 'hijab ban' crisis.
+One example is FIFA's 'hijab ban' crisis after the organization banned head coverings from 2011 to 2014.
 The Iranian women's national soccer team was disqualified from the 2012 Olympics because the players wore hijabs.
+During the 2024 Summer Olympics, French athletes were barred from wearing hijabs, with one player having to wear a cap in order to participate in the opening ceremony.
 Another example is unravelling in the French soccer league, as it is the only international body to exclude hijab-wearing women from practising the sport.
-Despite seven Muslim men being on the team that won France the World Cup in 2018, women are still not allowed to participate in the sport while wearing a hijab.